-Women's Singles:

-Men's Singles:

-Doubles:

-25 - 1 according to placing in the 1st competition run

-Doubles:

-25 - 1 according to placing in the 1st competition run

-20 - 1 according to placing in the 1st competition run

-- 6.9.5 Athletes who do not qualify for the 2nd competition run is ranked according to the standings in the 1st competition run. - 6.9.6 Minimum FIL Requirement for JWCh Eligibility
+- Women's Singles: 25 1 according to placing in the 1st competition run Men's Singles: 25 1 according to placing in the 1st competition run - Women's-, Men's Doubles: 20 1 according to placing in the 1st competition run - 6.9.5 Athletes who do not qualify for the 2nd competition run is ranked according to the standings in the 1st competition run.

+6.9.6 Minimum FIL Requirement for JWCh Eligibility

-Each athlete must have participated in the current season (before the JWCh) in at least two international competitions of the FIL (§ 2, 1.3) or must participate in the FIL ITW.
+Each athlete must have participated in the current season (before the JWCh) in at least two international competitions of the FIL (§ 2, 1.3) on two different tracks or must participate in the FIL ITW.